-- Backup: If you’re filming off-site, it always helps to have a backup camera with you.
+- Backup: If you’re filming off site, it always helps to have a backup camera with you.

-- Broll: Multiple angular shots make your vlog much more aesthetically pleasing to your viewers, this point and shoot camera can be placed with a tripod.
+- Broll: Multiple angular shots make your vlog much more aesthetically pleasing to your viewers, this point-and-shoot camera can be placed with a tripod.

 - Self-filming: Let’s say you’re on the go, it’s a quick shot.
-The point and shoot camera will come in handy as it’s lightweight and very easy to set up.
+The point-and-shoot camera will come in handy as it’s lightweight and very easy to set up.

 2. Big Camera

 Yet the story continues.
 Investing greatly in a good point-and-shoot camera does not eliminate your need for a Big Camera.
 There are two choices you can go for when deciding to buy a mirrorless camera, DSLR or mirrorless.
-The mirrorless cameras are usually lightweight and give lesser options compared to the DSLR, they do not have the reflex mirror.
+The mirrorless cameras are usually lightweight and give lesser options compared to the DSLR, they do not have a reflex mirror.